 Johnson & Johnson (JNJ) Gains As Market Dips: What You Should Know

-Coming into today, shares of the world's biggest maker of health care products had gained 6.27% in the past month.
-In that same time, the Medical sector gained 9.55%, while the S&P 500 gained 11.09%.
+Heading into today, shares of the world's biggest maker of health care products had gained 2.21% over the past month, lagging the Medical sector's gain of 4.79% and the S&P 500's gain of 5.72% in that time.

 JNJ will be looking to display strength as it nears its next earnings release.
-In that report, analysts expect JNJ to post earnings of $1.82 per share.
-This would mark a year-over-year decline of 3.19%.
-Our most recent consensus estimate is calling for quarterly revenue of $21.82 billion, up 5.16% from the year-ago period.
+On that day, JNJ is projected to report earnings of $1.82 per share, which would represent a year-over-year decline of 3.19%.
+Meanwhile, our latest consensus estimate is calling for revenue of $21.82 billion, up 5.16% from the prior-year quarter.

 For the full year, our Zacks Consensus Estimates are projecting earnings of $7.99 per share and revenue of $81.92 billion, which would represent changes of -7.95% and -0.17%, respectively, from the prior year.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-Over the past month, the Zacks Consensus EPS estimate has moved 0.03% higher.
-JNJ is currently a Zacks Rank #3 (Hold).
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+The Zacks Consensus EPS estimate has moved 0.03% higher within the past month.
+JNJ currently has a Zacks Rank of #3 (Hold).

-In terms of valuation, JNJ is currently trading at a Forward P/E ratio of 18.54.
-This valuation marks a premium compared to its industry's average Forward P/E of 14.36.
+Digging into valuation, JNJ currently has a Forward P/E ratio of 18.97.
+This valuation marks a premium compared to its industry's average Forward P/E of 14.56.

 The Large Cap Pharmaceuticals industry is part of the Medical sector.
-This industry currently has a Zacks Industry Rank of 185, which puts it in the bottom 28% of all 250+ industries.
+This group has a Zacks Industry Rank of 169, putting it in the bottom 34% of all 250+ industries.

 You can find more information on all of these metrics, and much more, on Zacks.com.